 The different water purification systems used in hemodialysis are reviewed here.
-Discussions concerning the water-borne contaminants to which hemodialysis patients are exposed and the methods of monitoring the various water delivery systems are presented separately.
+Discussions concerning the waterborne contaminants to which hemodialysis patients are exposed and the methods of monitoring water purification systems used in hemodialysis are presented separately.
 (See "Contaminants in water used for hemodialysis" and "Maintaining water quality for hemodialysis".)

 RATIONALE FOR WATER PURIFICATION SYSTEMS

-Hemodialysis patients are particularly vulnerable to contaminants in the water used to prepare concentrate and dialysate, or in water used for reprocessing dialyzers.
-Compared to healthy individuals, hemodialysis patients are exposed to extremely large volumes of water, have inadequate barriers to such toxins, and cannot easily eliminate contaminants:
+Hemodialysis patients are particularly vulnerable to contaminants in the water used to prepare concentrate and dialysis fluid, or in water used for reprocessing dialyzers (see "Reuse of dialyzers", section on 'Reprocessing techniques').
+This vulnerability is due to the following:

-- With normal individuals, the gastrointestinal tract separates blood from contaminants in the water.
-By comparison, the barrier between blood and water in hemodialysis patients is a thin membrane, through which transfer of contaminants is limited only by the size of the contaminant.
+●Hemodialysis patients have inadequate barriers to such contaminants.
+In healthy individuals who are not on dialysis, the gastrointestinal tract separates blood from contaminants in the water.
+By comparison, the barrier between blood and water in hemodialysis patients is the membrane within the hemodialyzer through which transfer of contaminants is limited only by the molecular or particulate size of the contaminant.